Table of Contents

 The PayPal IPN is how Restrict Content Pro communicates with PayPal and is the system RCP uses to detect when a subscription has been updated (payment made, account cancelled, etc).

 Restrict Content Pro will attempt to enable the IPN for you automatically, but in rare cases, it has to be done manually from your PayPal account.

-To access the IPN settings, log into your PayPal account and got to Profile > My Settings > My Selling Tools > Instant Payment Notifications:
+To access the IPN settings, log into your PayPal account and got to Account Settings > Website payments > Instant Payment Notifications: